syamfarh/tp/docs/UserGuide.md

    * 2. The default size does not show time of the appointment
    * The above 2 issues can be fixed by adjusting the calendar window to be larger to show more information
    * While the calendar window is open, any changes made to clients' appointment dates and times won't be dynamically updated.
 You will need to close and reopen the calendar window to see the latest changes.
+3. It is possible to add phone numbers that have indefinite length for clients, so please be aware that there is no built-in checks for "valid" phone numbers when editing phone numbers.
 --------------------------------------------------------------------------------------------------------------------

 ## Command summary